 We have funded OER grants for the development of 19 OER.
 The available and upcoming resources are detailed in the ABE Program Framework.
 Completed resources are available in the BC Open Textbook collection in the Adult Basic Education category.

 We have been encouraged and inspired by the passion and fervent enthusiasm of ABE instructors.
-This project is not possible without the dedication these educators have for their students.
+This project would not have been possible without the dedication these educators have for their students.

-If you have questions about the project or ideas about OER in ABE please contact project manager Krista Lambert at email@example.com.
+If you have questions about the project or ideas about Zero Textbook Cost please contact us.